Characters of the Mortal Kombat series: Geras

 Geras is an artificial construct created by Kronika to serve as her primary enforcer.
 Named after the Greek deity of old age, his powers are based around manipulating sand and time.
 The story mode of Mortal Kombat 11 establishes that he also possesses regenerative abilities, effectively rendering him immortal.
 As the Earthrealm heroes are unable to kill him, Raiden defeats Geras by throwing him into Netherrealm's bottomless Sea of Blood.
-The Aftermath expansion, however, depicts Geras being killed by Shao Kahn, despite his immortality powers.
+The Aftermath expansion, however, depicts Geras being incapacitated by Shao Kahn, despite his immortality powers.
+In Mortal Kombat 1, Liu Kang makes Geras his advisor and entrusts him with monitoring the new timeline.

 Gavin Jasper of Den of Geek ranked Geras 20th in his list of the series' characters, with praise for his time manipulation powers and calling his ability to alter the game's match timer "such a wonderful, brilliant asshole move".